GhayasAhmad/Kmp-AiWallpaper/README.md

 <br>

 > [!important]
-> This repository contains an app built with Kotlin Multiplatform (KMP) and Compose Multiplatform (CMP) targeting both iOS and Android.
-Created as a learning project to explore cross-platform development and UI sharing across platforms.
+> This repository contains an app built with Compose Multiplatform (CMP) targeting both iOS and
+> Android.
+Created as a learning project to explore cross-platform development and UI sharing across
+> platforms.

 <br>